Julian Rotter: Social Learning Theory

 When Rotter was a graduate student and early professional, American academic psychology was dominated by the approach known as behaviorism.
 The German school of gestalt psychology, an early form of cognitive science, was essentially the only alternative.
 Rotter was simultaneously attracted and dissatisfied by both.
 He liked the methodological and theoretical rigor of behaviorists like Clark Hull, but found their mechanistic learning theories too limited for application to complex human social behavior.
 He also found the gestalt "field theories" appealing, especially the work of his former professor Kurt Lewin, but was disturbed by their imprecision and failure to generate specific predictions.
 Like the experimentalist Edward C. Tolman, Rotter aspired to develop a theory that combined the best elements of both; this became the nucleus of what he termed Social Learning Theory (SLT).
 Rotter saw SLT as an alternative to psychoanalysis and behaviorism that would be useful to clinicians and researchers alike.
 His theoretical model was more or less fully articulated in Social Learning and Clinical Psychology (1954).
 Here, Rotter proposed that human behavior is the interactive result of two underlying forces: expectancy and reinforcement value.
 Expectancy refers to the subjective probability (i.e., the probability as estimated by the individual) that a given action will lead to a given (reinforcing or punishing) outcome.
 In principle, it can be represented by a number between 0.00 (zero probability) and 1.00 (absolute certainty).
 Reinforcement value refers to the degree to which a person desires to attain (or avoid) a given outcome assuming that all outcomes are equally likely.
 In other words, reinforcement value is independent of expectancy.
 A person is likely to choose a particular course of action only if they believe themselves likely to succeed in attaining the goal and desire said goal.
 The minimal goal level is the threshold value; outcomes more positive than this are reinforcing, while outcomes less positive are punishing.
 Importantly, both expectancies and values are learned, and as with other forms of learning, they generalize.
 For example, after acquiring considerable experience in a variety of sporting events, a person develops a generalized expectancy for success in athletic endeavors.
 (Sometimes this is termed 'freedom of movement.')
 Likewise, a person may generalize across reinforcers that gratify related needs, developing a greater or lesser need value for a class of reinforcers.
 Generalized expectancies and need values, being based on multiple learning experiences, become increasingly stable over time and develop a trait-like consistency - but unlike the personality traits described by researchers like Hans Eysenck, they are still the products of learning and still susceptible to change in response to future experiences.
 According to SLT, the two key variables affecting the degree to which expectancies change in response to new experience are the extent of prior experience (more experience = more resistance to change) and the degree of contrast between the pre-existing expectancy and the current outcome (greater contrast = greater change).
 One may perceive Lewin's influence in all of this - and Adler's in the notion of a person discouraged after repeated failure experiences (i.e., having acquired a low expectancy of success).
-What was remarkable about SLT was the fact that its principles could be represented as equations and used to generate relatively precise point predictions of behavioral choice.
+What was remarkable about SLT was that its principles could be represented as equations and used to generate relatively precise point predictions of behavioral choice.
 This social learning theory suggests that behavior is influenced by social context or environmental factors, and not psychological factors alone.
 In addition to describing the theory and the results of numerous experiments verifying many of its hypotheses, Rotter's 1954 book contained many suggestions for clinical practice that anticipated cognitive-behavioral therapy.